rohitkamalay/My_Music-Player.github.io/README.md

-# Music-player
+# My Music-player
-This repository contains Music player web application by using HTML & CSS.
-I used Html to structure the Music Player Web application This music player consits of two pages
-Css is used to style this two pages
-This application is just a demo, it does not contain any database to store this songs. when the use clicks the popular artist images, it redirect to second page and if they click on Music application name they redirect back to home.
+This repository includes an HTML and CSS-based music player web application.
+To structure the Music Player Web application, I utilised HTML.
+There are two pages in this music player.
+These two pages are styled with CSS.
+This programme is only a demo; there is no database to save these music there.
+When a user clicks on one of the popular artist photographs, a second page is redirected, and if they click on the name of the music programme, they are returned to the original page.
 ### Its in Process

 ### For more follow https://github.com/rohitkamalay